Characters: Friendship Is Magic-Expanded Universe

 - Dark Is Evil: They're associated with the night just like they were when merged with Luna.
 And they come in a variety of dark colors as well:

 - Demonic Possession: This seems to be the only way they can get things done: preying on the negativity of others to take control of their bodies.
-They also take possession of the moon's wildlife.
+They also take possession of the moon's wildlife, which is evidently simpler.

 - Eldritch Abomination: They're shadow beings in the vein of Sombra's shadow form.